 Value Repair

-Value Repair explores the creation of fair and just labor conditions in the repair sector, a crucial element of our circular economy transition.
+Value Repair explores the creation of fair and just economic, social, and ecological conditions in the repair sector, a crucial element of our circular economy transition.
+We team up with academic researchers and industry to support our 30-minute Repair Society vision and contribute to the literacy, promotion and activation through fair labor practices in the repair sector.
 As the EU moves toward “Right to Repair” legislation, we investigate how to ensure a just transition for repair workers in an urban context.
-With a focus on the Rijnmond region of the Netherlands, this Value Repair project combines academic research with our art-driven innovation method to develop practical tools for implementing fair labor practices in the repair sector.

 Details